arwa7mohamed-jpg/STDS-Portfolio-ArwaMohamedElolimy/MainREADME.md

 ---

-*This portfolio is submitted in partial fulfillment of the STDS course requirements.*
+*This portfolio is submitted in partial fulfillment of the Selected Topics for Data science course requirements.*